Named the first capital of Brazil, Salvador has a vibrant mix of cultures, where smiles and alegria (Portuguese for "joy") are everyday currency.

 As the locals say, "Sorria, você está na Bahia!”
 (Smile, you’re in Bahia).
 Bahia is the most African state of Brazil, home of soul and rhythm, and famous for it’s nightlife.

 Whether you’re planning to spend a few days in this exciting city or you’ve just landed and don’t know where to start, here are the top places to go and things to do in Salvador.

-Founded in 1594 by Portuguese settlers, the historic centre of Brazil’s first city got its name from the main square in which slaves and criminals were once punished.
+Founded in 1594 by Portuguese settlers, the historic center of Brazil’s first city got its name from the main square where slaves and criminals were once punished.
 In 1985, UNESCO named the Pelourinho a World Heritage site.

-This small island with four villages is a protected environmental area where no cars or motorbikes are permitted.
+This small island with four villages is a protected environmental area, where no cars or motorbikes are permitted.
 All transport is on foot or by farm tractor.
-The island is home to native Atlantic Rainforest, salt marshes, sand dunes, extensive mangroves, live reefs, palm-tree lined beaches and consequently a rich ecosystem of flora, fauna, sea life and wild animals.
+On the island you can see native Atlantic Rainforest, salt marshes, sand dunes, extensive mangroves, live reefs, palm-tree lined beaches and a rich ecosystem of plants, sea life and wild animals.

 Being able to pay for things while traveling is something everyone needs to do but what are the best ways to access money, keep it safe and which is best - cash or cards?
 Here are our tips for travel money.

 How do you know when you're experiencing the real thing?
 Learn how to spot a manufactured cultural experience.